dependents/Dependents/readme.md

 * `root`: the location where your JS files reside.
 * `config`: (Optional) the path to your requirejs configuration file
 * `sass_root`: (Optional) the path to your Sass files
+* `exclude`: (Optional) a list of paths and/or folder names to exclude from the search for dependents
+ * Omitting folders that contain 3rd party libraries can drastically speed up the search for a large codebase.
+ * The following folders are excluded by default: `node_modules`, `bower_components`, `vendor`
+ * Note: Subdirectories are not supported; you can't supply `some/sub/folder` as an exclusion

 These can be specified by going to